DerToaster1138/IsacSHDWatchFace/README.md

 - Animated Background
 - Heart Frequency
 - Steps and Stress Level
+- Continued Support of newer Models of Watches (especially the Venu Series)

 ### Features that are still TODO
 - weather forecast